03 December, 2020

 THE ROLE OF 3PL DURING THE COVID-19 PANDEMIC

 The COVID-19 pandemic has disrupted the supply chain for a number of businesses.
-Large companies that transport goods across borders have to worry about lockdown protocols and border closures, and many ecommerce companies initially struggled with outages due to increased sales and disruptions in the supply chain.
+Large companies that transport goods across borders have to worry about lockdown protocols and border closures, and many Ecommerce companies initially struggled with outages due to increased sales and disruptions in the supply chain.

 For brick-and-mortar stores, the COVID-19 pandemic has been especially disruptive.
 Obviously, fewer people are shopping in-store because of the virus.
-But with that, the coronavirus pandemic threw many brick-and-mortar stores head-first into the realm of ecommerce.
-Businesses have now been forced to build or expand ecommerce operations in an unusually short period of time, and no industry has had to learn quicker than the grocery industry.
+But with that, the coronavirus pandemic threw many brick-and-mortar stores head-first into the realm of Ecommerce.
+Businesses have now been forced to build or expand Ecommerce operations in an unusually short period of time, and no industry has had to learn quicker than the grocery industry.

 The COVID-19 pandemic has been especially difficult for grocers.
 Nearly one-third of households in the United States ordered groceries online in March, and the demand for online groceries reached a new high the following month.
 On top of that, picking and packing for online orders is often done within the supermarket.
-And without a dedicated space for ecommerce fulfillment, grocery stores have been struggling to keep up with demand.
+And without a dedicated space for Ecommerce fulfillment, grocery stores have been struggling to keep up with demand.

-Many grocers turned to 3PL e-commerce fulfillment to help them keep up with their online demand.
+Many grocers turned to 3PL Ecommerce fulfillment to help them keep up with their online demand.
 3PL companies offering micro-fulfillment services have helped grocers become ready for online sales.
 Micro-fulfillment is an outside-the-box solution that gives businesses like supermarkets and brick-and-mortar retail stores quick relief during periods of high demand.

 These miniature distribution centers are usually located in the back of the store or at a nearby warehouse.
 Unlike traditional fulfillment, micro-fulfillment services are designed to cover a local market, which is why most micro-fulfillment centers come equipped with IT infrastructure for managing inventory and getting orders ready for delivery or collection.

-Micro-fulfillment isn’t new: Many businesses have been using it to slowly build ecommerce operations, such as deliveries and click-and-collect shopping.
+Micro-fulfillment isn’t new: Many businesses have been using it to slowly build Ecommerce operations, such as deliveries and click-and-collect shopping.
 However, in the era of COVID-19, micro-fulfillment has changed from a creative solution to a valuable asset as businesses are struggling to take their services online.

-Partnering with 3PL providers that offer micro-fulfillment services will minimize downtime and help local businesses make a smooth transition into ecommerce.
+Partnering with 3PL providers that offer micro-fulfillment services will minimize downtime and help local businesses make a smooth transition into Ecommerce.

 HOW 3PL EMPOWERS ECOMMERCE COMPANIES

-We’ve touched on the benefits of 3PL and how it can help ecommerce and brick-and-mortar stores.
-But how effective is 3PL at empowering ecommerce companies?
+We’ve touched on the benefits of 3PL and how it can help Ecommerce and brick-and-mortar stores.
+But how effective is 3PL at empowering Ecommerce companies?
 Let’s look at an example.

 A specialty cookie manufacturer was in startup mode and needed help breaking into the packaged cookie market.
 While they knew they had a successful range of products, the company didn’t know how to effectively get the cookies from their bakery into the customers’ hands.
 That’s when they decided to reach out to WSI for help with 3PL services.